artheadsco/yerslider/readme.markdown

 ### Adapting Options For Different Enviroments #########

-If you use enviroments for developing, staginging etc., all options of YerSlider can be adapted via the ```YerSliderGlobals``` object.
+If you use enviroments for developing, staging etc., all options of YerSlider can be adapted via the ```YerSliderGlobals``` object.

 ```php
 <?php